Sri Lanka means the Resplendent Island. A fitting name for this paradise on Earth.

 Everything about Air Arabia is low-cost.
 That includes their website, which I am sure a team of teenagers in Nairobi could have done better.
 After a couple of attempts to book our flight to Colombo online, I gave up, and called their customer service.
 At least that got us the tickets, at rates way below those of any other airlines.

 Air Arabia is a dry airline.
 Not only is alcohol not served on board: Consumption is strictly prohibited on the flights!
 Hide your miniature bottles well, in other words!
-This is the only airline I have ever encountered, that starts their flights with a prayer.
+This is also the only airline I have ever encountered, where flights start with a prayer.
 Passengers who might freak out from hearing “Allahu akhbar” in an in-flight announcement, probably wouldn’t fly Air Arabia in the first place, though!

 True to their budget concept, they don’t offer individual screens for their in-flight entertainment, but stream content over wifi to the customers’ own devices.
 A great concept, but usurprisingly, the movies and TV shows on offer are as budget as everything else!